 The Sheikh Mohamed bin Zayed Community Programs consist of the Sheikh Mohamed bin Zayed Scholars Program and the NYU Abu Dhabi Summer Academy.
+Both were envisioned by His Highness Sheikh Mohamed bin Zayed as a means of providing participants with courses and programming to develop and strengthen their intellectual and leadership potential while introducing them to the NYUAD campus and its extensive resources.

 Diane C. Yu is the Advisor to Leadership at New York University Abu Dhabi (NYUAD) and Executive Director of the Sheikh Mohamed bin Zayed Community Programs at NYUAD, which currently consist of the NYUAD Summer Academy, a college preparatory program for Emirati high school students, and the Sheikh Mohamed bin Zayed Scholars Program (SMSP) for top UAE university students.
 She teaches leadership classes at NYU New York and in the Summer Academy and SMSP, and public speaking classes for SMSP and NYU Shanghai.